 Whether for local businesses, online brands, business consultants or service providers – in any context across the board, it’s no secret that content marketing is a powerful tool for SEO.
 But what defines “SEO content strategy”?
 Why the hell does everyone still agree that “content is king”…?
-And why does Joanne in marketing always say “we need to blogging more” at every company meeting?
+And why does Joanne in marketing always say “we need to blog more” at every company meeting?

 There are many reasons to explain why, but this post is about the how.
 And because almost everyone is now familiar with basic on-site SEO practices (i.e. putting the keyword in the meta tag), this post is all about the ongoing content strategy.
 There’s no questioning the value of a thoughtful yet SE-Optimized content strategy.
 But there are a lot marketers who are missing the point and aimlessly publish blog posts for all the wrong reasons.

 To clear the smoke and steer a fruitful course of action, here are five important steps to better manifest your SEO content strategy.
 In turn, your site’s ability to generate traffic and links will organically grow over time.

 Keyword data and search trends can be incredibly useful when creating your content strategy.
 This type of data provides precise insights into the types of problems, questions, and inquiries that users are actively seeking answers to.
 In turn, we can use this information to help define specific topics and themes worth creating content about.

 So instead of embracing keywords with a classic SEO mindset of how are we going to rank for these terms, think in terms of how you’re going to leverage keyword data to build the best piece of content for its given theme.
 Certain keywords that stand out to you (regardless of search volume) can help inspire creative ideas that will genuinely resonate with users.